AshridgeTechnologies/elemento/design/Debug and control from editor.md

 ---------

 - Re-use app store hook mechanism
-- Pass through hook from runForDev, hold current store
+- Pass through hook from runPreview, hold current store
 - Respond to 'callFunction' messages
 - Use component id, function, params from message to call the function
 - Rely on the updateState mechanism to update the app as necessary